Not-a-cowfr/SB-Pack-Helper/README.md

 2. Make sure you have you pack prepared (this includes having all images sorted into the right folders and subfolders)

-    a.
-All textures MUST be named after the skyblock item/block that they will be used on (use [neu repo](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO/tree/master/items) for the names to use if you arent sure what to name the images)
+    - All textures MUST be named after the skyblock item/block that they will be used on (use [neu repo](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO/tree/master/items) for the names to use if you arent sure what to name the images)

-    b.
-A png file named 'pack.png' must be included for the pack cover
+    - A png file named 'pack.png' must be included for the pack cover

-    c.
-A '.mcmeta' file must be included for pack descrption ([template](pack.mcmeta) provided)
+    - A '.mcmeta' file must be included for pack descrption ([template](pack.mcmeta) provided)

+        - You can use minecraft MOTD formatting codes in the description, which you can see [Here](https://htmlcolorcodes.com/minecraft-color-codes/)

 3. Done!